+Default Value: false Valid Values:
-false No startup segment of the log is kept.

-true A startup segment of the log is kept.
-The size of the

-segment equals the value of the segment option.
+, will a , will be by false No startup segment of the log is kept. true A startup segment of the log is kept.
+The size of the segment equals the value of the segment option. ≺number≻ KB Sets the maximum size, in kilobytes, for a startup segment of the log. ≺number≻ MB Sets the maximum size, in megabytes, for a startup segment of the log.

-In startup segment

-KB

-Sets the maximum size, in kilobytes, for a startup segment

-of the log.

-of the log.